Jesus Heals a Mule:- A Coptic Bible Story. Go Vegan! By Chapman Chen, HKBNews

 The fact that the mule, in Jesus' words, "complains to the Creator in heaven and cries out for mercy", and Christ/God actually listens to its complaint and helps it out indicates that animals, like humans, could have a personal relationship with God.

 3.4.
-A Precursor of Contemporary Animal Activism
+A Precedent of Contemporary Animal Activism

 The contemporary significance of this story lies in its being a precedent of animal rights activists' (like Joey Armstrong's, Stefania Ferrario's and Tash Peterson's), and NGOs' (like PETA's) stance or advocacy that animals should not be (ab)used for food, transport, labor, testing, entertainment, etc.